 Rachel Zolf’s interdisciplinary practice explores questions about history, knowledge, subjectivity, responsibility, and the limits of language, meaning, and the human.
 Zolf’s work queerly enacts how ethics founders on the shoals of the political, imagining other possibilities of sociality, space, and time.

-Zolf’s Selected Poetry was released in 2019 and No One’s Witness: A Monstrous Poetics is forthcoming from Duke University Press.
+Zolf’s Selected Poetry was released in 2019 and No One’s Witness: A Monstrous Poetics is forthcoming from Duke University Press in 2021.
 Five full-length books of poetry include Janey’s Arcadia, Neighbour Procedure, and Human Resources, all from Coach House Books.
 Six chapbooks include, most recently, The American Policy Player’s Guide and Dream Book.
 Poetry and essays have been widely published in journals and anthologies worldwide and translated into French, Spanish, and Portuguese.
 Awards include a 2018 Pew Fellowship in the Arts and a 2008 Trillium Book Award for Poetry and finalist for several other prizes, including two Lambda Literary Awards.
 Art videos Zolf has written and/or directed have screened at venues such as the International Film Festival Rotterdam, White Cube Bermondsey, and the Wexner Center for the Arts.
 Zolf has received over thirty poetry, video, nonfiction, and academic research grants and fellowships from institutions including the Leeway Foundation, the Canada Council for the Arts, and the Social Sciences and Humanities Research Council.
 Zolf’s work has received extensive critical and scholarly attention and is regularly taught in university courses in North America and the U.K. Zolf holds an MFA from The New School, where they organized the first collaborative MFA in Creative Writing ever (The Tolerance Project), and a PhD in Philosophy, Art and Social Thought from the European Graduate School, where they worked with Judith Butler and Fred Moten.
-Zolf has spent many years organizing community writing projects with trans youth, women in prison, and other communities.
+Zolf spent many years organizing community writing projects with trans youth, incarcerated people, and other communities.
 Zolf’s literary papers are housed at York University Archives and Simon Fraser University Special Collections.